SarahYLawrence/Bulldog_AI_vs_Human/README.md

 # AI Code

 ## Purpose
-The purpose of this assignment is to have a comparson to the Human code.
+The purpose of this assignment is to have the AI repeat the same steps as the Human for later analysis.

 ## Instructions
 1. Reread Bulldog.pdf.
 You may, of course, access - and supply to your AI tool - the files Player.java and WimpPlayer.java.